 - Opt for a Master’s in Microbiology: You will have to study a postgraduate degree in Microbiology or its specialised fields to pursue the career path of a Microbiologist.
 So, once you graduate, find the right specialisation that interests you and go for a postgraduate degree.

 - Study PhD/Pursue Research Careers: Once you have completed your master’s degree, the next step is to explore entry-level research profiles in Microbiology along with gearing up to study PhD which is also considered as an essential academic qualification you need to become a Microbiologist.

 Courses in Microbiology

-A career in Microbiology has a wide range.
+Microbiology encompasses a plethora of specialisations in which you can explore bachelor’s and master’s level programs.
 Depending on your interests you could opt for the various courses which are available in this field.
-Here is a list of courses that you can choose from in order to make a career in Microbiology.
+Here is a list of best Microbiology courses that you can choose from in order to make a career in Microbiology.

 |Bachelor Courses||Master’s Courses||Specialisations|